brownieboy/es6bindall/README.md

 This certainly gives you the most flexibility, since you can call the method as either bound or unbound should you wish.
 Still, it's a massive pain in the rear to remeber to do this every time you call your method.

-##Workaround 2 - Bind all methods manually
+##Workaround 2 - Bind all methods manually in constructor
 The code below will work correctly because each method's ```this``` is manually bound to the component's context by a separate ```.bind()``` call in the component's constructor.

 ```javascript